 You may be entitled to help if you are struggling as a result of the coronavirus pandemic.

-There is a new grant to help people affected by the coronavirus crisis.
-You can apply for this grant if you, or anyone in your household, has been infected by coronavirus or has been told to self-isolate.
-This is a means-tested grant.
+You can apply for a grant if you, or anyone in your household, has been infected by coronavirus or has been told to self-isolate.
+The grant can only be paid if your household income each year is £20,405 or less.

 Apply for benefits if your income has been affected because you can’t work, or your hours have reduced, as a result of the coronavirus crisis.
 Contact Make the Call if you aren’t sure how to apply for benefits or which ones to apply for.